KansasCityWomeninTechnology/angulargirlskc-tool-instructions/web-development-tools/web-development-tools/node-windows.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 If the output shown in the command prompt contains a number as shown below, **npm** installed successfully.
-You must have npm version 6.4.1 or greater.
+You must have npm version 6.14.4 or higher.

 ![npm version successful output](../../.gitbook/assets/npm_confirm.jpg)